pugnascotia/spring-react-boilerplate/README.md

 ## The `render` function

 We implement a custom render function for Spring to call.
-The source code is in `src/main/js/react-render/render.js`, and is compiled to ES5 syntax during the Maven build.
-Its build process also pulls in polyfills, to allow React etc to work, and also the frontend's JSON manifest, in order to locate the frontend's built assets.
+The source code is in `src/main/js/react-render/renderer.js`, and is compiled to ES5 syntax during the Maven build.
+The build process also pulls in polyfills, to allow React etc to work, and also the frontend's JSON manifest, in order to locate the frontend's built assets.
 See the `build.sh` in the same directory for how the final render code is assembled.